home-assistant/companion.home-assistant/docs/core/sensors.md

 *   `walking`
 *   `unknown`

 The attribute for the state will reflect the `confidence` rating from the [Activity Recognition API](https://developers.google.com/location-context/activity-recognition).
+This sensor requires the [Activity Recognition permission](https://developer.android.com/reference/android/Manifest.permission#ACTIVITY_RECOGNITION).

 ## Audio Sensors